-Whilst overnight visitation only accounts for 37% of total visitors, it accounts for the majority of visitor expenditure (\$271 million).
-This is due to the high average expenditure of visitors to the Orange Region, \$547 per visitor.
+Overnight visitation accounts for 37% of total visitors, however accounts for the majority of visitor expenditure (\$271 million) as a result of high average spend per overnight visitor of \$547 per trip.

-The Orange Region has experienced strong growth in visitation over the 10-year period between 2010 and 2019.
-However, majority of this growth has been driven by Orange City, with Blayney and Cabonne LGAs experiencing little to no growth during this period.

-Expenditure in the Orange Region during the same period shows similar trends in growth to visitation.
-Expenditure growth has largely been driven by Orange City, with small growth seen in Cabonne LGA and no growth seen in Blayney LGA.
+The Orange Region experienced strong growth in visitation over the 10-year period between 2010 and 2019, with majority of this growth being driven by Orange City during this period.
+Expenditure in the Orange Region during the same period shows similar trends in growth to visitation, with spend growth being driven largely by Orange City.

-u
+u e